List of Digimon Adventure characters: Adventure 02 protagonists

 Ken is a prodigy from Tamachi who entered the Digital World as a child and traveled with Ryo Akiyama until he was implanted by a Dark Spore, a fragment of a Digimon named Milleniummon that they defeated.
-Following the death of his older brother Osamu and Oikawa's manipulation, Ken is influenced by the Dark Spore into emulating his brother while becoming the Digimon Emperor (デジモンカイザー, Dejimon Kaizā), who attempts to take over the digital world, under the belief that it's a game.
+Following the death of his older brother SamOikawa's manipulation, Ken is influenced by the Dark Spore into emulating his brother while becoming the Digimon Emperor (デジモンカイザー, Dejimon Kaizā), who attempts to take over the digital world, under the belief that it's a game.
 After his defeat, Ken returns to his normal appearance and later joins DigiDestined to stop Oikawa's group.
 In the series' epilogue, Ken becomes a detective and is married to Yolei with three children; the firstborn daughter with a Poromon and two sons, the older with a Minomon and a baby with a Leafmon.

-Partner Digimon
+Adventure 02 Partner Digimon

 This page only includes the forms shown in the anime.
 Many of these characters gained alternate digivolutions in spin off media.